godruoyi/php-snowflake/README.md

 * LaravelSequenceResolver (based on redis psetex and incrby)
 * SwooleSequenceResolver (based on swoole_lock)

-> Each provider only needs to ensure that the serial number generated in the same millisecond is different.
+Each provider only needs to ensure that the serial number generated in the same millisecond is different.
 You can get a unique ID.

+> **Warning**
+> The RandomSequenceResolver does not guarantee that the generated IDs are unique, If you want to generate a unique ID, please use another resolver instead.

 ## Requirement